helidon-io/helidon-build-tools/docs-internal/archetype-v2.md

 Transformations are used to modify the files paths for included files and templates.

 E.g.
-- A mustache template `pom.xml.mustache` needs to create a file called `pom.xml.mustache
+- A mustache template `pom.xml.mustache` needs to create a file called `pom.xml`
 - A java file need to be expanded with the package name as its directory structure

-A transformation is basically a named search and replace regular expressions:
+A transformation is basically a named set of search and replace regular expressions:

 ```xml
 <output>